Network diagnostics for a dedicated server

 Install the

-Optional: prepare the dedicated server for tracing - shut down utilities and applications that may affect the trace result:
+Optional: prepare the dedicated server for tracing — turn off utilities and applications that might affect the trace result:

-- application layer (L7, application layer) - web servers, mail servers, file servers, name servers, peer-to-peer network clients and servers, etc.
+- application-layer (L7, application layer) applications — web servers, mail servers, file servers, name servers, peer-to-peer network clients and servers, etc.

 -